Danse avec les stars season 7: Scoring

+Notes of each couples

 Averages

 This table only counts dances scored on the traditional 40-point scale.
 Starting in week 4, both technical and artistic scores were tallied.

 Highest and lowest scoring performances

 The best and worst performances in each dance according to the judges' marks were as follows (starting in week 4, an average of the technical and artistic scores was used):

 Couples' highest and lowest scoring performances

 According to the traditional 40-point scale (starting in week 4, an average of the technical and artistic score was used):